showshowdoma/Student_E_learning_dashboard/README.md

-Here’s your updated version reworded to fit a **Student E-Learning Dashboard** while keeping your original style and emojis intact 👇

----

 🧠 **Student E-Learning Dashboard**

 The **Student E-Learning Dashboard** is a responsive web-based application that enhances online learning by allowing students to easily track their courses, assignments, and academic progress in one place.